 HARTFORD, CT.
 Nov.
-8, 2001–The first major study of "megachurches" clearly shows that location is very important, according to Scott Thumma, faculty associate at Hartford Institute for Religion Research (HIRR), Hartford Seminary.
+8, 2001–The first major study of "megachurches" clearly shows that location is very important, according to Scott Thumma, faculty associate at Hartford Institute for Religion Research (HIRR), Hartford International University.

 Nearly 72 percent of churches with average weekly attendance of at least 2,000 persons are found in swath from Georgia and Florida across Texas to California.
 (See FACToid.)

 Fewer of these very large congregations are located in New England (a mere 2 percent) than in any other part of the nation.

 Thumma's research is part of a sweeping study, called Faith Communities Today (FACT), which covers 90 percent of all U.S. Christian, Jewish and Muslim congregations.

 Thumma's analysis focused on these huge Protestant congregations where average weekly attendance last year was 3,857.
 His work is based on an extensive questionnaire that was sent to 600 very large congregations.

 The FACT study shows that the rapid development of these large congregations took place during the last two decades.
 Attendance during that period shot up at an average rate of 90 percent.